Harry Chauvel: Between the wars

 Chauvel's AIF appointment was terminated on 9 December 1919, and the next day he was appointed Inspector General, the Army's most senior post, which he held until 1930.
 The office of Inspector General had been created as an auditor who provided annual reports to the Council of Defence.
 In the event of war, it was intended that the Inspector General would become the Commander in Chief with the Military Board as his general staff.
 Chauvel's annual reports tended to emphasise the parlous state of the nation's defences.
 He warned, for example, that if war came, soldiers would "be subject to the unfair handicap and the certainty of increased loss of life which inferiority in armament and shortage of ammunition must inevitability entail".
-Looking back from the perspective of the Second World War, historian Gavin Long noted that Chauvel's annual reports were "a series of wise and penetrating examinations of Australian military problems of which, however, little notice was taken".
+Looking back from the perspective of World War II, historian Gavin Long noted that Chauvel's annual reports were "a series of wise and penetrating examinations of Australian military problems of which, however, little notice was taken".

 In February 1920, Chauvel was promoted to the substantive rank of lieutenant general, back-dated to 31 December 1919.
 In January 1920, he chaired a committee to examine the future structure of the army.
 The committee's recommendations proved to be next to impossible to implement in the face of defence cuts that were imposed in 1920 and 1922.
 On Lieutenant General Brudenell White's retirement as Chief of the General Staff in 1923, that post was divided into two, with Chauvel becoming 1st Chief of the General Staff as well as Inspector General, while Brigadier General Thomas Blamey became 2nd Chief of the General Staff.
 Chauvel also served as Chairman of the Chiefs of Staff Committee, being the senior of the three service chiefs.
 In November 1929, he became the first Australian to be promoted to the rank of general.
 He attempted to maintain the Army's structure in the face of short-sighted politicians intent on cutting expenditure.
 As a result, the Army became increasingly hollow, retaining the form of a large force without the substance.
 When conscription was abolished by Prime Minister James Scullin's government in 1929, it was left up to Chauvel to attempt to make the new volunteer system work.
 He finally retired in April 1930.